 - the IOC as leader of the Olympic Movement.

-The IOC Advisory Committee on Human Rights has been created in 2018 as a direct result of Olympic Agenda 2020.
-It is composed of nine members with a majority of independent external experts including representatives from the Office of the High Commissioner for Human Rights (OHCHR), civil society and TOP sponsors.
+The IOC Advisory Committee on Human Rights was created in 2018 as a direct result of Olympic Agenda 2020.
+It is composed of a majority of independent external experts, alongside athletes and IOC Members.

 All have been selected for their knowledge of sport and human rights.
-Four of them are IOC members, including two athletes.
-Six are women and three are men, coming from all continents.
+Seven are women and three are men, coming from all continents.

 An ambitious mission